-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements and have issued our report thereon dated March 14, 2016.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the Bloomington Fire Department Relief Association as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise the Association's basic financial statements and have issued our report thereon dated March 6, 2018.

-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, contains three categories of compliance to be tested in connection with the audit of the Association's financial statements: deposits and investments, conflicts of interest, and relief associations.
-Our audit considered all of the listed categories.
+The Minnesota Legal Compliance Audit Guide for Relief Associations, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, contains two categories of compliance to be tested: deposits and investments and relief associations.
+Our audit considered both of the listed categories.

-In connection with our audit, nothing came to our attention that caused us to believe that the Bloomington Fire Department Relief Association failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Bloomington Fire Department Relief Association failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Relief Associations.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Association's noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of the Board of Trustees and management of the Bloomington Fire Department Relief Association and the State Auditor and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of the Board of Trustees and management of the Bloomington Fire Department Relief Association and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties.